 Steps 4-10 are the NWDAF Discovery procedures when the VFL server is an untrusted AF.

 4. Untrusted AF acting as the VFL server determines that VFL operations are required and the NWDAF(s) as VFL client(s) are required.
-The AF sends a Nnef_NFDiscovery_Request for the VFL client(s) to the NEF and provides selection criteria: analytics ID, required NF type (i.e. NWDAF type), VFL capability type (i.e. VFL client), VFL interoperability indicator, Time Period of Interest, optional required feature IDs, and optional Service Area.
+The AF sends a Nnef_NFDiscovery_Request for the VFL client(s) to the NEF and provides selection criteria: Analytics ID, required NF type (i.e. NWDAF type), VFL capability type (i.e. VFL client), VFL interoperability indicator(s), Time Period of Interest, optional required feature ID(s), and optional Service Area.

+NOTE: Step 4 in Figure 6.2H.2.1.2-1 may be triggered at the VFL Server by itself or on request from a consumer.

-5. The NEF checks based on configured policies whether the AF is entitled to request a VFL client for the analytics ID.
+5. The NEF checks based on configured policies whether the AF is entitled to request single or multiple VFL client(s) for the Analytics ID.

 6-7.
-The NEF discovers VFL client (i.e. NWDAF) on behalf of the AF from the NRF by invoking the Nnrf_NFDiscovery_Request using the selection criteria provided by the AF as defined in step 4.
+The NEF discovers VFL client(s) (i.e. NWDAF(s)) on behalf of the AF from the NRF by invoking the Nnrf_NFDiscovery_Request using the selection criteria provided by the AF as defined in step 4.

-Editor's note: It is FFS, whether NEF should perform VFL NWDAF selection (or shortlisting) or it should only discover NWDAF client candidates without any further selection.

-8. The NEF selects an NWDAFs capable as acting as VFL clients and matching the received selection criteria.
+8. The NEF selects NWDAF(s), e.g., by using their NF profile parameters including load/priority/capacity) that are capable of acting as VFL client(s) and matching the received selection criteria such as location information .
 The NEF anonymizes NWDAF instances ID(s) and assigns external NWDAF ID(s) for each selected NWDAF intance as VFL client.
 The NEF stores the external NWDAF ID(s) together with information how to reach the NWDAFs.

-NOTE 2: The external NWDAF ID assigned by NEF is temporary and can be released if needed.
+NOTE 2: The external NWDAF ID assigned by NEF ican be temporary and can be released if needed.

-9. The NEF sends Nnef_NFDiscovery_Request response including the external NWDAF ID(s) to the untrusted AF.
+9. The NEF sends Nnef_NFDiscovery_Request response only including the external NWDAF ID(s) as selected in step 8 , VFL interoperability indicator(s), Time Period of Interest, optional feature ID(s) and optional Service Area to the untrusted AF.

 10. The AF stores the received external NWDAF ID(s) and uses it subsequent interactions with the NEF to indicate the target VFL client.

-NOTE 3: If the VFL client NWDAFs are preconfigured to the NEF and untrusted AF, the discovery procedure can be skipped.
+NOTE 3: If the VFL client NWDAFs are statically preconfigured to the NEF and untrusted AF and not released, the discovery procedure can be skipped.

 The AF may indicate to the NEF that the AF will no longer use the VFL process identified by VFL Correlation ID (external NWDAF IDs are no longer required).
 If the NEF receives this indication, it shall remove the stored external NWDAF ID(s) associated with the VFL correlation ID allocated to the AF.
 Then, the NEF responds to the AF.